Baltimore Nurse Melissa Wesby Talks About Working On COVID Frontlines, Introduces VP Kamala Harris' During Visit

 BALTIMORE (WJZ) — A Baltimore nurse and mother of three introduced Vice President Kamala Harris during her visit to the M&T Bank Stadium mass vaccination site.

-Melissa Wesby, who lives in Baltimore’s Patterson Park neighborhood with her husband of 13 years and their three children: Olivia, Mitchell and Lydia, is a New Orleans, Louisiana native who came up here to work in Maryland’s health care industry in 2007.READ MORE: Baltimore-Based Lutheran Immigration And Refugee Services Helps Move Unaccompanied Minors From Facilities To Foster Homes
+Melissa Wesby, who lives in Baltimore’s Patterson Park neighborhood with her husband of 13 years and their three children: Olivia, Mitchell and Lydia, is a New Orleans, Louisiana native who came up here to work in Maryland’s health care industry in 2007.READ MORE: Eagle Caught In Fishing Line Near Patuxent River Rescued

 Wesby worked at the Johns Hopkins Bayview hospital and has been on the frontlines of the covid-19 pandemic helping patients.
 But she’s also offered fellowship, helping hospitalized patients make Zoom calls to their families or stopping to listen to their concerns.